Photo Source:

 ![]() |

-The Devadiga are a Hindu people who live in southwest India.
-Their names come from words that mean, "servant of a god."
-Like their name suggests, the traditional occupation of the Devadiga was assisting Brahmins in temples as helpers and musicians.
-The Devadiga clean and maintain the temples.
-The Devadiga are also known for a special type of folk dance they perform.
+Devadiga are a Hindu people who live in southwest India.
+Their name comes from words that mean, “servant of a god.”
+As their name suggests, the traditional occupation of the Devadiga was assisting Brahmins in temples as helpers and musicians.
+Devadiga clean and maintain the temples.
+They are also known for a special type of folk dance they perform.
+Today most Devadiga work in agriculture growing rice, wheat, lentils, vegetables, sugarcane and coconuts on their own, and sometimes on land owned by others.
+Devadiga follow a matrilineal system of inheritance from uncle to nephew, through their mothers.
+Men are the custodians of the property, but the women own the land.